The Bankrate promise

 The latest Fed move will likely lower interest rates on auto loans.
 While auto loans are influenced by the direction and trend of the federal funds rate, they don’t move in lockstep.

 Winners: Lower rates are a nice bonus for those who are looking to take on a new car loan, since they’ll reduce the interest expense and help you get that car paid off at a lower overall cost.
 Of course, it’s important to shop around for the best rate, too, since that can do more in the short term than waiting to see whether rates continue falling.

-Losers: You might feel bad if you’ve just locked in your car loan, but the difference in the loan’s overall cost for even a few quarter-point rate declines is relatively small.
+Losers: You might feel bad if you’ve just locked in your car loan, but the difference in the loan’s overall cost for even a few rate declines is relatively small.

 The stock market

-Lower interest rates are generally a positive for the stock market.
+Lower interest rates are generally a positive for the stock market, and a rate cut is intended to buoy stocks.
 Lower rates make it cheaper for businesses to borrow and invest in their operations, and so companies can expand their profits at a lower cost.
 In addition, lower rates make stocks look like a more attractive option for investors.

-The stock market tends to price in the potential for a rate cut weeks or months before it actually takes place.
-For example, the S&P 500 hit all-time highs even before the Fed cut rates for the first time earlier this year.
+The stock market tends to price in the potential for a rate cut sometimes weeks or months before it actually takes place.

-Winners: Stock investors have done well as it became clearer that the Fed was on board to lower interest rates.
-The market pushed up many stocks in anticipation.
+Winners: Stocks did better as it became clearer that the Fed was on board to lower interest rates and provide accommodative monetary policy.
 Bond investors have also done well, as lower rates — or the expectation of them — raised the price of bonds.